patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> To keep things simple, in this step and the upcoming steps, every shared assets will be added to a single shared package.
-When developing a real application, we recommend splitting shared assets in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of a package update.
+> To keep things simple, every shared assets will be added to a single shared package.
+When developing a real application, we recommend splitting shared assets in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of updates.

-👉 First, create the new shared project and add the `Session` TS type.
+👉 First, create the new shared project and add the `Session` type.

 ```ts
 // shared - session.ts